oliverius/logo/docs/part8.markdown

 } while (this.currentIndex < this.lastCharacterIndex)
 ```

-Please note that we have commented out the `tokens.push` because we only want to push when the word we find is a primitive.
+Please note that we have commented out the `tokens.push()` command because we only want to push when the word we find is a primitive.
 Let's see the log (I am just showing the lines we are interested, not the whole log):

 ```javascript
 End processing word.
 Found repeat